dlozanob/My-Notes/SAA-C03.md

 ![alt text](image-29.png)

 Data modification can occur before all data is synchronized accros buckets.
-This would end up in inconsistences
+This would end up in inconsistencies

 >[!Note]
 > Objects in S3 buckets have eventual consistency.